tasuren/ipcs/docs/quickstart.md

 ### Request
 The request is for calling the other client's Route.
 Requests can be made from `IpcsClient.request`.
-The keyword argument `target` can be used to specify the destination as a UUID.
-If this is omitted, the server will specify a random destination by default.
+The first argument is the ID of the client to which the message is sent.
-If you set `ALL`, the request will be sent to all clients connected to all servers.
+If you set `AutoDecideALL`, the request will be sent to all clients connected to all servers.
 (In this case, there will be no response.)
 ```python
 await client.request("display", "Hello, World!", target=uuid)
 ```